- Where It's Performed

 What is osteoporosis?

 Osteoporosis is a condition that is characterized by bones that are less dense than, and thus not as strong as, normal bone.
-Osteoporosis increases the risk of breaking bone (fracture) with even minor trauma, such as a fall from standing height, or even from a cough or sneeze.
+Osteoporosis increases the risk of breaking a bone (fracture) with even minor trauma, such as a fall from standing height, or even from a cough or sneeze.
 Unfortunately, people often do not realize they have osteoporosis until either they have a fracture or have a screening test ordered by their doctor to check for osteoporosis.
-Osteoporosis and low bone mass affect an estimated 44 million Americans (National Osteoporosis Foundation 2008).
-Of those, 10 million have osteoporosis, and the remaining 34 million have a lower than normal bone mass and are at higher risk of developing osteoporosis.
+Osteoporosis and low bone mass affect an estimated 44 million Americans.
+Of those, 10 million have osteoporosis, and the remaining 34 million have a lower than normal bone mass (medically termed osteopenia) and are at higher risk of developing osteoporosis.
 Women are four times more likely to develop osteoporosis than men.
-Other risk factors include older age, family history of osteoporosis, small and thin stature, inactive lifestyle, smoking, alcohol, and use of certain medications including steroids.
-The treatment and management of osteoporosis is discussed in detail elsewhere on this site.
-This article will focus on the role of bone mineral density (BMD) evaluation.
+Other risk factors include older age, family history of osteoporosis, small and thin stature, inactive lifestyle, smoking, alcohol, and use of certain medications, including steroids.